hineios/PAva-proj1/README.md

-# pava-proj1
+# PAva-proj1

-First project of Advanced Programing course
+First project for the Advanced Programing course (Spring Semester 2016)

 Contains unfinished and/or nasty stuff.